corese-stack/corese-python/docs/README.md

 Both sphinx-multiversion and switcher_generator work on tags following the ```^v[0-9]+\.[0-9]+\.[0-9]+$``` syntax and ordered by refname.

-The minimal version set in the switcher_generator allows to not generate entries in the switcher and landing page for unexisting or uncompatible documentation.
+The minimal version set in the switcher_generator allows to not generate entries in the switcher and landing page for nonexisting or incompatible documentation.